 A problem is presented, the same day of the competition, to the teams of 4 participants.
 They will have 12 hours to create a prototype able to perform the requested tasks.
 The conception is presented to a panel of judges before being tested in front of the public.
-This competition is typically reserved only for participants who have completed more than 60 credits in their bachelor’s degree.

 The junior design, younger brother of senior competition, features teams of 4 students who will have 8 hours to create a prototype responding to a simplified problem, before exposing the relevance and efficiency of their solution to the panel of judges and the public.
 This competition is reserved only for participants who have completed less than 60 credits in their bachelor’s degree.